How to Recover a Damaged RAID Array on NAS Buffalo Drive Station HD-CE1.0TU2 with Multiple Drives

 There have been no specific reports of compatibility issues causing data loss for NAS Buffalo Drive Station HD-CE1.0TU2 devices.
 However, it is always recommended to ensure that the device's firmware is up to date and that it is compatible with your operating system.
 Additionally, regularly backing up your data is crucial to prevent any potential data loss.

-Although NAS Drive Station HD-CE1.0TU2 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Drive Station HD-CE1.0TU2 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view